Rundowns have a number of timing features that will help keep your live or live-to-tape show or event on track.

 Duration and Cumulative Timing

 Live-to-tape shows have a bit of variation in when they begin taping.
-These types of clients tend to prefer rundowns that have a duration column, where you can enter timing infor for individual elements or segments, as well as a cumulative column, which automatically sums all values in the duration column to show you the elapsed timing.
+These types of clients tend to prefer rundowns that have a duration column, where you can enter timing info for individual elements or segments, as well as a cumulative column, which automatically sums all values in the duration column to show you the elapsed timing.

 Durations can be populated manually though you can also set rundown import rules to populate duration column if you import rows from a script into a rundown.